CHiPs44/pascalscript/README.md

 Improvements to this first sight:

-- Negative constants so we don't mess with an unary operator
+- Negative constants / unary operator `-`
 - `var a, b, c: integer;` should be implemented
-- Allow `_` in identifiers

 ### Conditional